 Anonymous said: i sometimes dreams things that dont happen rite away but happens within years and then hits me one day. or i can sometimes know how a person will react to something or say something before they actually do it. what does this mean? by the time i see the dream or something its been years and dont realize it until its been done.

 An episode of precognition with the very common situation of not remembering you had the experience first in your dreams years or months ago.
 It could be that now you are becoming more aware of that connection between dreaming and precognitive experiences you are paying more attention to your dreams.

 If you’re interested in this beyond it being ‘spooky’.
 Keep a record of all your dreams, every possible detail upon waking.
 You’ll be able to reference your experiences and validate them.

-Anonymous asked: Yes iam very away to not think in that way.
+Anonymous said: Yes iam very away to not think in that way.
 It would only be inflating me ego.
 I'am actively looking to harness this precognition.
 I do constantly day dream, sometimes lucid dream and meditate with my higherself/ god sactioned guides everyday.
 I have heard through brian deflours (a light worker) that you can acheive time traveling through dreams but he lacked to explain how it would be done?
 When meditating for this future self would it be similar to calling on to your higher self?

 No. light workers, karmic gurus, white cells have serious problems with their own development.
 Instead of staying grounded they believe they have achieved a level of awareness that makes them refer to themselves by new titles that set themselves as different than other people.
 It’s an ego trip and a sign that they failed to stay grounded.
 I would be cautious about taking advice from anybody who calls them self a fanciful name.